Doctors Note Logo

-Iron supports dopamine production, red blood cell and nerve function, so low levels can worsen ADHD symptoms, restless legs and sleep quality.
-Doctors check iron status through blood tests including CBC, serum ferritin, serum iron, TIBC and transferrin saturation to guide dietary or supplement treatments.
+Iron is essential for dopamine production, red blood cell formation, and healthy nerve function.
+Low iron levels can worsen ADHD symptoms, trigger restless legs syndrome, and disrupt sleep quality.
+To assess iron status, doctors typically order blood tests including a CBC (complete blood count), serum ferritin, serum iron, TIBC (total iron-binding capacity), and transferrin saturation.
+These results guide treatment decisions, from dietary changes to iron supplementation.

-See below for important details on interpreting these lab results in the context of your symptoms, medical history, diet and other tests, plus normal ranges, next steps and red flags you should know.
+Below, you'll find key details on how to interpret these lab results based on your symptoms, medical history, diet, and other tests, along with normal reference ranges, recommended next steps, and red flags to watch for.

 Important Lab Info: How Your Doctor Checks Iron for ADHD and Sleep